 But that’s not all; many camera users in Alberta had also hoped for a more flexible and central database that managed data amalgamation issues.
 Well, the Alberta CoP asked, and the WildTrax team answered.
 Have you checked out WildTrax lately?
 The team has been working hard to bring on many new features at your request.
 If you missed the memo, even the previously released features could save you a lot of time (e.g., the ability to blur human faces and the integration of the MegaDetector).
 It’s time to get on board!
 I am also here to help remote camera users do just that, from helping set up a project, walking through the processing steps, and troubleshooting upload issues, you name it.
 Please don’t hesitate to contact me if you’re ready to join WildTrax; I’d be happy to help you!

 Overall, it will be a busy year for this Wildlife Camera Coordinator, but I am excited to be involved in initiatives that aim to advance science and collaboration!
 Thanks for tuning in, and I hope to meet more of the remote camera-trapping community soon!

-Written by Cassondra Steveson, Wildlife Camera Coordinator, Dr. Erin Bayne’s lab (U of A) / the ABMI (email@example.com).
+Written by Cassondra Steveson, Wildlife Camera Coordinator, Dr. Erin Bayne’s lab (University of Alberta) / the ABMI (firstname.lastname@example.org).